 Our staff often take photos of the children in our care while in the classrooms and/or on the playground.
-While most of these photos are used solely for classroom projects, some may be used on our website, the Childrens Lighthouse Franchise Company website, in marketing materials such as brochures or flyers, in school publications such as the parent handbook, and/or for staff development/training purposes.
-If you prefer that your child not be included in these latter categories, please check the appropriate box on your Enrollment Form.
+While most of these photos are used solely for classroom projects, some may be used on our website, the Children's Lighthouse Franchise Company website, in marketing materials such as brochures or flyers, in school publications such as the parent handbook, and/or for staff development/training purposes.
+If you prefer that your child, not be included in these latter categories, please check the appropriate box on your Enrollment Form.

 Many Children's Lighthouse Schools offer internet video monitoring for parents.
 These "real-time" videos not only offer parents the comfort of knowing their child is in good hands, but also provide a unique glimpse into their child's daily work and play.
-Naturally, the security of the children and the school are a primary concern; therefore, any use of these videos-including reproduction, printing, or image duplication-is prohibited without prior written consent by the School Director.

-Parents and/or visitors in our schools may not photograph or video children other than their own.
+Naturally, the security of the children and the school are a primary concern; therefore, any use of these videos-including reproduction, printing, or image duplication-is prohibited without prior written consent by the Owner.
+Parents and/or visitors in our schools may not photograph or video children other than their own except for special events where we specifically indicate photos/videos are acceptable.
 We reserve the right to disenroll the child of any parent who violates this photo use and internet video monitoring policy.